Ken Livingstone: Childhood and young adulthood: 1945–1967

 Moving to a Tulse Hill council housing estate, Livingstone attended St. Leonard's Primary School, and after failing his 11-plus exam, in 1956 began secondary education at Tulse Hill Comprehensive School.
-In 1957, his family purchased their own property at 66 Wolfington Road, West Norwood.
+In 1957, his family purchased their own home at 66 Wolfington Road, West Norwood.
 Rather shy at school, he was bullied, and got into trouble for truancy.
 One year, his form master was Philip Hobsbaum, who encouraged his pupils to debate current events, first interesting Livingstone in politics.
 He related that he became "an argumentative cocky little brat" at home, bringing up topics at the dinner table to enrage his father.
 His interest in politics was furthered by the 1958 Papal election of Pope John XXIII – a man who had "a strong impact" on Livingstone – and the 1960 United States presidential election.
 At Tulse Hill Comprehensive he gained an interest in amphibians and reptiles, keeping several as pets; his mother worried that rather than focusing on school work all he cared about was "his pet lizard and friends".
 At school he attained four O-levels in English Literature, English Language, Geography and Art, subjects he later described as "the easy ones".
 He started work rather than stay on for the non-compulsory sixth form, which required six O-levels.

 From 1962 to 1970, he worked as a technician at the Chester Beatty cancer research laboratory in Fulham, looking after animals used in experimentation.
 Most of the technicians were socialists, and Livingstone helped found a branch of the Association of Scientific, Technical and Managerial Staffs to fight redundancies imposed by company bosses.
 Livingstone's leftist views solidified upon the election of Labour Prime Minister Harold Wilson in 1964.
 With a friend from Chester Beatty, Livingstone toured West Africa in 1966, visiting Algeria, Niger, Nigeria, Lagos, Ghana and Togo.
 Interested in the region's wildlife, Livingstone rescued an infant ostrich from being eaten, donating it to the Lagos children's zoo.
 Returning home, he took part in several protest marches as a part of the anti-Vietnam War movement, becoming increasingly interested in politics and briefly subscribing to the publication of a libertarian socialist group, Solidarity.